VincentVanWijk/fluent-regex/README.md

 $fluentRegex->exactly("regex!")
 ```

-Most methods can be negated usig the `not` modifier.
+Most methods can be negated using the `not` modifier.

 ```php
 // '/[a-zA-Z]/'